 All together, I visited 8 different countries in a span of 30 days, all boasting totally unique cultures and extraordinary experiences.
 From Trujillo and Paracas, Peru to the Falkland Islands, choosing a back to back cruise was one of the best decisions of my life.

 In this post, I am going to do my best to explain the ins and outs of back to back cruising as I know them.
-Stick around to learn about this underrated form of cruising and let me know if you have any other questions down below in the comments!
+So grab one of my free cruise planners and stick around to learn about this underrated form of cruising and let me know if you have any other questions down below in the comments!

 What exactly is back-to-back cruising?